OctopusDeploy/blog/blog/2022-06/deploying-to-azure-with-github-actions-and-octopus/index.md

 The deployment flow begins with GitHub.
 GitHub hosts the web application code.
 GitHub Actions automatically detects changes to the code base, builds the code, and deploys a Docker image to Docker Hub.
 Octopus Deploy uses this image in an orchestration step to deploy the web application to Azure.

 The first step in the process is forking [the Random Quotes repository](https://GitHub.com/OctopusSamples/RandomQuotes-JS).
-Random Quotes is a web application that generates random historical quotes.
-It's a simple application to demonstrate GitHub Actions' functionality.
+Random Quotes is a simple web application that generates random historical quotes, to demonstrate GitHub Actions' functionality.

 Next, you need to set up GitHub Actions to automate the build, push and deploy process.
 To do this, you need to retrieve some credentials from Docker and Octopus.